 However, earlier studies have shown a more positive link between the small red berries and UTI prevention or treatment.

-New study confirms that daily cranberry consumption can cut the risk of UTIs by as much as 47 percent.
+For example, a July 2012 study found that cranberries can lower the chance of repeated infections in young women.
+It found that cranberry consumption in some instances can cut the risk of recurrent UTIs by as much as 47 percent.

 Researchers found that those who regularly drink cranberry juice or take cranberry capsules are less likely to get urinary tract infections.
 Cranberry consumption was particularly helpful for women who had trouble with recurrent UTIs.